jnmartin84/64doom/README.md

 Savegames are compressed using the lzfx library.
 However, the compressed saves are still large relative to the capacity of a fully-formatted Controller Pak.

-In the event that there is not enough free space on the Controller Pak to save the game, you will see a message in the Doom HUD if this happens:
+In the event that there is not enough free space on the Controller Pak to save the game, you will see a message in the Doom HUD:

 `NOT ENOUGH SPACE FOR SAVE (NEED #, HAVE #)`